-Danny is also a lead advocacy trainer of the Singapore Institute of Legal Education.
-He is also a founding director of the Turnaround Management Association (TMA) of Singapore and South-East Asia, and was recently appointed its Vice-President.
-TMA is the leading organization dedicated to turnaround management, corporate restructuring and distressed investments.
+Danny is a lead advocacy trainer of the Singapore Institute of Legal Education.
+He is also a founding director and Vice-President of the Turnaround Management Association (TMA) of Singapore and South-East Asia.

-- Acted for the world’s largest market maker in digital currencies in proceedings before the Singapore Courts into alleged misappropriation of bitcoins.
-This was the first action before the Singapore Courts involving the trading of digital currencies.
+- Acted for B2C2 Ltd, one of the world’s largest market maker in digital currencies, in proceedings before the Singapore International Commercial Court in a dispute involving allegations of manipulation via algorithmic trading and misappropriation of bitcoins.
+This was the first action in Singapore involving the trading of digital currencies.

 - Acted for Lehman Brothers Singapore Private Limited in the defence of an action by individual investors alleging misrepresentations in the prospectus for the $10 billion notes programme issued by Minibond Limited.

-- Acted for global financial institutions such as Goldman Sachs, HSBC, and Nomura, in claims before the Singapore Court for the enforcement of syndicated loans and ancillary onshore and offshore securities, and resisting claims by private wealth clients arising from investments (including in offshore funds, equity-linked notes, structured bonds, accumulators and decumulators, leveraged foreign exchange, and commodities options).
+- Acted for global financial institutions in claims before the Singapore Court for the enforcement of syndicated loans and ancillary onshore and offshore securities, and resisting claims by private wealth clients arising from investments (including in offshore funds, equity-linked notes, structured bonds, accumulators and decumulators, leveraged foreign exchange, and commodities options).

 - Acted for syndicated lenders in a claim against an Indonesian tycoon and his companies for the recovery of facilities granted of over $140 million to an Indonesian conglomerate and enforcement of security onshore in Indonesia, which involved proceedings in Singapore and Indonesia.

-- Acted and continue to act for some of the largest brokerages in the region in claims before the Singapore Courts arising from trading in equities, commodities, and foreign currencies, and in market manipulation and market rigging cases.
+- Acted for some of the largest brokerages in the region – Maybank Kim Eng, UOB Kay Hian, KGI Securities, Philipp Securities - in claims before the Singapore Courts arising from trading in equities, commodities, and foreign currencies, and in market manipulation and market rigging cases.

 Corporate and Commercial

-- Acting for MAN Diesel Group, the world market leader for large diesel engines for use in ships and power stations, in defending an action before the Singapore Courts brought by Skaugen, a marine transportation services provider headquartered in Norway, for the recovery of damages for alleged fraudulent misrepresentation and manipulation on the part of MAN Diesel in relation to fuel consumption values of certain diesel engines manufactured and delivered by MAN Diesel in the early 2000s.
-The dispute has spawned proceedings in Norway, Sweden, Denmark, and Singapore.
+- Acting for MAN Diesel Group, the world market leader for large diesel engines for use in ships and power stations, in defending an action before the Singapore Courts brought by Skaugen Group, a marine transportation services provider headquartered in Norway, for the recovery of damages for alleged fraudulent misrepresentation and manipulation on the part of MAN Diesel in relation to fuel consumption values of certain diesel engines manufactured and delivered by MAN Diesel in the early 2000s.

-- Advised and acted for various Indonesian parties in defending a $12 billion SIAC arbitration claim relating to natural resources projects in Indonesia, including one of the largest mines in Indonesia.
+- Acted for various Indonesian parties in defending a $12 billion SIAC arbitration claim relating to natural resources projects in Indonesia, including one of the largest mines in Indonesia.

 - Acted for Eli Lilly Group, one of the largest global pharmaceutical groups listed on NYSE, in a contractual dispute with the Tempo Group of Indonesia, listed on the Jakarta Stock Exchange, including successfully obtaining an anti-suit injunction from the Singapore Courts restraining PT Tempo Scan from continuing a claim brought by it before the Indonesian Courts against Eli Lilly.

-- Acted for a director of a property investment company in defending a $250 million claim for alleged breach of fiduciary duties and trust in respect of a project in the PRC.
+- Acted for a director of a property investment company in defending a $250 million claim for alleged breach of fiduciary duties and trust in respect of a project in China.

 Insolvency and Restructuring

-- Acting for the liquidators of Dynamic Oil Trading (Singapore) Pte Ltd (“DOT”) in one of the most high-profile insolvencies in the shipping industry in Singapore in recent times, as part of the global collapse of the OW Bunker group.
-Specifically, acted for the liquidators in respect of a dispute with ING Bank N.V. regarding the validity and entitlement of syndicated lenders to security rights over receivables of some US$250 million, as well as competing claims over the receivables of DOT which spawned extensive litigation across multiple jurisdictions.
+- Acted for the liquidators of Dynamic Oil Trading (Singapore) Pte Ltd (“DOT”) in one of the most high-profile insolvencies in the shipping industry in Singapore in recent times, as part of the global collapse of the OW Bunker group.

-- Acting for the liquidators various Lehman Brothers entities across Asia, including in Nomura’s acquisition of Lehman’s franchises in Asia-Pacific following the collapse of Lehman Brothers in September 2008, which included the distressed sale of assets and the migration of employees (approximately 3,000 employees in multiple locations) across the Asia Pacific region under a very tight time frame following the collapse of Lehman Brothers.
+- Acted for the liquidators various Lehman Brothers Singapore entities, including in Nomura’s acquisition of Lehman’s franchises in Asia-Pacific following the collapse of Lehman Brothers in September 2008, which included the distressed sale of assets and the migration of employees (approximately 3,000 employees in multiple locations) across the Asia Pacific region under a very tight time frame following the collapse of Lehman Brothers.